panchbhai1969/A-Neural-QA-Model-for-DBpedia/NotesMeeting2.md

 system without a paper submission in Task 1.
 Zou et al. use a graph-based approach to generate a semantic query graph, which reduced the transformation of natural language to SPARQL to a subgraph matching problem.

 - TeBaQA by Peter Nancke et al. from Leipzig University in Germany is an unpublished system which is based on learning SPARQL templates from past benchmark challenges and filling them subsequently.
 The system is available at http://139.18.2.39:8187/.

 - Elon by Szabó Bence et al. from Paderborn University in Germany stems from a student project and is available at http://qald-beta.cs.upb.de:443/.
 It is based on an own dictionary and not yet published.

 - QASystem by Lukas Blübaum and Nick Düsterhus is also a student project from Paderborn University Germany and available at http://qald-beta.cs. upb.de:80/.

 Their system is able to cope with comparatives and superlatives in questions via hand-crafted rules.

 ## Conclusion

 - The literature survey played a very important role in helping me understand the current state of research in this field.

 - Data genertion has been done before, leveraging the work that has already been done will be beneficial.
+The qestions are good in terms of templates and can be used effectively.

-- Going through the previous implementations, i also came across a point that training final model over DBpedia is a very computationally expensive task.
+- Going through the previous implementations, i also came across a point that training final model over DBpedia is a going to be \a computationally expensive task.
 Any addition of entities will cause the model to be modified accordingly.

+- GERBIL will be used for all evaluations.

 - I would like to continue to explore the areas a bit more this weeks and come up with some ideas I have in mind without changing the current timeline.